mqtt-tools/mqttwarn/README.md

   }
 ```

+Note: if your "targets" has a list with only 1 element, that will be considered the "event" and the "trackers" will be the mqtt payload

 ### `irccat`

 The `irccat` target fires a message off to a listening [irccat](https://github.com/RJ/irccat/tree/master) which has a connection open on one or more IRC channels.